taw00/howto/howto-install-ghost-on-fedora.md

 * Setting up subscription management via MailChimp
 * Backing everything up

-The technical specs of what was used to develop my blog and write this howto were...
+The technical specs (June 2019) of what was used to develop my blog and write this howto were...

 * Vultr.com VPS -- 1G RAM, 25G SSD storage, 1vCore CPU, and a lot of available bandwidth
 * Fedora Linux 30 (and the latest FirewallD, etc.)